dicer2000/CS4760_ProcessScheduling/README.md

 The biggest problem experienced (so far) is getting all the timing to work properly.
 I've had issues trying to get it correct.
 If it's off, it seems to shut everything down prematurely.
 So, I've found you have to tune it in to get it to work properly.

-I also had problems getting the calls to shared messgaes correct.
+I also had problems getting the calls to shared messages correct.
 At first, I had the size parameter sending the entire message struct size.
 That had random results.
 I had to re-read the man page many times to realize it was simply the size of the text message (not the entire struct).
 Once I got that it started sending messages well.

+In finishing the project, another large problem has been in collecting all the statistics.
+In many cases, they were a bear to collect and accurately calculate.
+For instance, the problem of determining how to properly add nanoseconds to my system averages.
+In the end, I think I got the correct values.

 ## Work Log